-A symbol of transformation, the dolphin spirit guide reminds you that you have the power to transform your life and to be joyful in the process.
-No matter how deep you dive, you have the power to propel yourself out of the depths and into the sunshine.
+As a symbol of transformation, the dolphin spirit guide reminds you that you have the power to transform your life and to be joyful in the process.
+No matter how deep you dive, you can propel yourself out of the depths and into the sunshine.

-Psychics who are in-tune with animals, including Ainslie MacLeod, say that cetaceans, which are the order of marine mammals that include whales, dolphins, and porpoises, have psychic abilities.
+Psychics who are in-tune with animals, including Ainslie MacLeod, say that cetaceans, which are in the order of marine mammals that includes whales, dolphins, and porpoises, have psychic abilities.
 This could be why dolphins tune into humans and endeavor to help them.
-It could also be that they are simply protective by nature, as they demonstrate altruistic behavior with their own species.
+(It could also be that they are simply protective by nature, as they demonstrate altruistic behavior with their own species.)

-But in essence, having psychic abilities means you are more tuned in to things happening in the Universe, which may not be readily apparent by other people while they go about their day-to-day in the conscious minds.
+In essence, having psychic abilities means you are more tuned in to things happening in the Universe, which may not be readily apparent by other people.

 The fact that dolphins use echolocation is an example of how they have a sensitivity to something that humans do not.
 In the same way, animals, such as eagles and wolves can see, hear, and smell things that we cannot.

 Dolphins also symbolize the ability to move between the natural and supernatural worlds.
-They can dive deeply into the sea, then speed up to the surface and hurl themselves out of the sea in spectacular fashion.
+They can dive deeply into the sea, then speed up to the surface and hurl themselves out of that water in spectacular fashion.
 Symbolically, land represents the material world and your logic-driven left brain.
 While water represents the supernatural world, your sub-conscious, and the emotional right brain.

-Dolphins can be found in every ocean on Earth, thus they are the subjects of the mythology and folklore of coastal peoples around the world.
-Here are some stories of dolphin symbolism and meanings in some of these cultures.
+Dolphins can be found in every ocean on Earth.
+Thus they are subjects in the mythology and folklore of coastal peoples around the world.
+Here are some of those stories:

 Dolphin Symbolism in Polynesia

 The Polynesians have many legends about sharks.
 However, some historians believe that these legends also included dolphins.
 After all, from an untrained eye, dolphins and sharks can resemble each other, especially from the ocean’s surface as both have dorsal fins.
-Furthermore, the behavior of the “sharks” in many of these legend more closely resemble that of dolphins.
+Furthermore, the behavior of the “sharks” in many of these legends more closely resembles that of dolphins.

 Here’s one legend, which I wrote about in my post about the shark spirit animal.
-I’ve taken the liberty to change “shark” to “dolphin” for this story and, if you’re not familiar with this story already, you’ll see why at the end.
+I’ve taken the liberty to change “shark” to “dolphin” for this story.
+If you’re not already familiar with this story, you’ll see why at the end.

 Ina and the Dolphin